Frequently Asked Questions

 Yes and no. Lee University does accept AP and Dual Enrollment credits, and you will receive college credit hours from that.
 However, some credit received in these situations does not necessarily substitute for an honors course.
 Therefore, some coursework central to the Kairos Scholars experience is required–particularly the LEEU-101 & 102 and ENGL-110 courses.
 AP and Dual Enrollment credits will not exempt you from these classes.
 Exceptions may be made on an appeal basis.

-What if I am a Music or Nursing major and don’t have to take the same Gen. Ed core?
+What if I am a Music or Nursing major and don’t have to take the same General Education core?

 Honors credit for Music and Nursing majors will, in most cases, have to be individually planned in cooperation with the Dean of the School of Music or Nursing and the student’s advisor.
 Students considering these majors are still encouraged to apply.

-Do I have to declare a major to be a Kairos Scholars?
+Do I have to declare a major to be in Kairos?

 No. You do not have to have declared a major to be part of the program.